 Well, apparently not.
 A Growth Hacker is different.
 A Growth Hacker has different abilities compared to your standard marketer.

 In an article for Mashable, they explain the five phases of Growth Hacking as follows:

 This is where Growth Hackers determine the appropriate product based on sensing and researching consumers.
 The result is that they create something easy to market.
 Because it is based on existing needs.

-Reasons for marketers not being involved at this stage range from having no interest, to not having appropriate skills sets (I call bullsh*t).
+Reasons for marketers not being involved at this stage range from having no interest, to not having appropriate skill sets (I call bullshit).

 2. Find The Growth Hack

 This is where a Growth Hacker takes advantage of any unforeseen opportunities or loopholes.
 Does something original and creative.
 As Andrew Chen said, Growth Hackers integrate campaigns through “A/B tests, landing pages, viral factor, email, and open graph.”